Diophantine equations defined by binary quadratic forms over rational function fields

-In Section \ref{sec_artin_cond}, we introduce from \cite{multi-norm-tori} notation and the general result we mainly use in this text, but in a modified way which focus on our goal.
+In Section \ref{sec_artin_cond}, we introduce from \cite{multi-norm-tori} notations and the general result we mainly use in this text, but in a modified way which focus on our goal.
 Then we give our result on the equation \eqref{eq_qr} over $k[t]$ in Section \ref{sec_rff}.
 The results state that the integral local solvability and the Artin condition (see Remark \ref{rk_artin_cond}) completely describe the global integral solvability.
-In view of the result of Maciak, we recover the main theorems in \cite{maciak2010primes} by our result.
-At last, we ended this text by some concrete examples showing the explicit criteria of the solvability.
+In view of the result of Maciak, adding an assumption (see \ref{eq_as_hil_rec}), we recover the main theorems in \cite{maciak2011primes} by our result.
+At last, we ended this text by concrete examples showing the explicit criteria of the solvability.